-But now, the work day is done, kids finished homework, bath, bed and it’s 10:00 p.m. and you’re tired and maybe you’re thinking “I just need to make a fricken’ pie.”
+But now, the workday is done, kids finished homework, bath, bed and it’s 10:00 p.m. and you’re tired and maybe you’re thinking “I just need to make a fricken’ pie.”
 Well, this pie is for you.
 I gotcha covered girl (or guy) with a pie that’s super easy, fast and while it may not be the absolute foodie dream of the “pinnacle” of pies, it’s good enough!
 Very good, even.
 A classic.
 And it has such a nice amount of spice and bakes up so beautifully.

 If you dig through the pantry and find pumpkin & condensed milk, there’s a “best buy” date on them.
-If it’s a year or so past, don’t sweat it.
+If it’s a year or two or so past, don’t sweat it.
 Pumpkin really IS better if it’s aged a bit.
 Condensed milk keeps forever but if you open it and see a little discoloration, don’t freak.
 It’s starting on its way to caramelization and it’s not a safety issue.
 If you’re going back several years or the can is dented?
 Get to the store.
 And if you don’t have Pumpkin Pie Spice?
 I gotcha covered with this post on three different ones.